Meeting data requirements: Taxi meters, dispatch systems, and related technology

 Can a taxi business be exempt from Board data requirements?

-Taxi and TNS services operating in small communities with populations of fewer than 10,000 (as defined by Statistics Canada) have an implementation schedule in the Data Requirements to be determined (TBD) and are not yet required to comply with the Board’s data requirements.
-Please note the Board is required to implement the legislative requirements in the future.
-If a licensee believes they are serving an operating area of less than 10,000 population, they should check the Board’s list.
-If they are not on this list, then the licensee should email the Board with a request that their business be evaluated for this delayed implementation list.
+Taxi and TNS services operating in small communities with populations of fewer than 10,000 (as defined by Statistics Canada) have an implementation schedule “to be determined” under the Data Requirements.
+These businesses are not yet required to comply with the Board’s data requirements.
+However, they must contact the Board to request to be formally added to the delayed implementation list.